rkitover/windows-dev-guide/README.md

 "commandline": "pwsh -nologp"
 ```

 .
+You can do the same for the "Windows PowerShell" profile if you
+like.

 In the `"actions"` section add these keybindings:

 ```jsonc
 { "command": null, "keys": "alt+enter" },